 Health Science Center

-The University of Florida Health Science Center (HSC) celebrated its 50th year in 2006.
+The University of Florida Health Science Center celebrated its 60th year in 2016.
 Its administrative structure is led by the Senior Vice President for Health Affairs and includes the colleges of Dentistry, Medicine, Nursing, Pharmacy, Public Health & Health Professions, and Veterinary Medicine.
 The HSC is the country’s only academic health center with six health-related colleges located on a single, contiguous campus.
 The colleges teach the full continuum of higher education from undergraduates to professional students to advanced post-doctoral students, enrolling over 6,000 students each year.

-The HSC is also a world leader in interdisciplinary research, generating 52% of UF’s total research awards.
+The HSC is also a world leader in interdisciplinary research, generating 52 percent of UF’s total research awards.
 Four major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
 Research activities at the HSC reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.

 The Senior Vice President for Health Affairs Office includes several administrative units that provide leadership and support to all HSC colleges, centers and institutes.
 Among these are Academic and Administrative Affairs, Finance and Planning, HSC Libraries, Information Services & Technology, and the Student Health Care Center.

 The HSC includes two primary campuses in Gainesville and Jacksonville as well as numerous educational, clinical, and research affiliates across the state.